scenerystack/community/docs/learn/scenery-accessibility.md

 ## Manipulating the PDOM

-Most properties of the `ParallelDOM.js` trait are mutable, allowing the PDOM to dynamically update alongside the graphical scene.
+Most properties of the [ParallelDOM] trait are mutable, allowing the PDOM to dynamically update alongside the graphical scene.
 Common properties include:

 - **`tagName`** – Set/get the tag name of the primary DOM sibling.